nemosminer/Claymores-Dual-Ethereum/Readme!!!.txt

 -platform	selects GPUs manufacturer.
 1 - use AMD GPUs only.
 2 - use NVIDIA GPUs only.
 3 - use both AMD and NVIDIA GPUs.
 Default value is "3".

 -checkcert	only for SSL connection: verify pool certificate.
 Default value is "1" (verify), use "-checkcert 0" to skip certificate verification.

+-epoolsfile	failover filename for ETH, default value is "epools.txt".

+-dpoolsfile	failover filename for seconds coin, default value is "dpools.txt".

+-y	enables Compute Mode and disables CrossFire for AMD cards. "-y 1" works as pressing "y" key when miner starts.
+This option works in Windows only.